0xNullLight/mermaid-diagrams-notes/HI-Process-Flow.md

 -   The **Claims Processor** and **Provider Biller** ensure that all paperwork and payments are accurately handled between the insurance company and medical provider.
 -   Ensure that all your details, such as insurance information, are up to date to prevent errors in billing or claim submissions.
+-   **It's important to understand that Health Insurance is not the same thing as Life Insurance** however they can overlap in **care**.

 This process represents a **typical flow** for health insurance billing and claims, and while it can be straightforward for most, understanding the roles and steps helps you navigate the complexities when any unexpected issues arise.